NanoComp/meep/doc/docs/FAQ.md

 ### Where can I install Meep?

-Meep runs on any Unix-like operating system, such as Linux and macOS, from notebooks to desktops to high-performance computing (HPC) clusters.
+Meep runs on any Unix-like operating system, such as Linux and macOS, from notebooks to desktops to supercomputers.
 Conda packages are available for Linux and macOS.
 Meep can also be installed on Windows using the open-source [Cygwin](https://en.wikipedia.org/wiki/Cygwin) Unix-compatibility environment.
 See [Installation](Installation) for details.

 Installing Meep from source code requires some understanding of Unix, especially to install the various prerequisites.
 Installation shell scripts are available for [Ubuntu 16.04](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/msg05884.html) and [macOS Sierra](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/msg05811.html).